-Patient must NOT:
+Patients must NOT:

-- Be attached to an IV or hospital oxygen tank (patients with capped off IVs or personal portable O2 tank are okay). - Be identified as a "fall risk" or "video monitored" patient

-Patients considered at risk for falling will be identified by:

-- vellow sticker on armband - yellow socks - yellow sticker on chart - a magnetic star on the patient's door frame. - If you enter a fall risk room and see a patient trying to get out of bed/chair alone, walking around, or on the floor, press the call light immediately to notify a staff member.
+- Be attached to an IV or hospital oxygen tank (patients with capped off IV's or personal portable O2 tanks are OK) - Be identified as a "fall risk" patient.
+Patients considered at risk for falling will be identified by: yellow armband and yellow foot booties. - If you enter a fall risk room and see a patient trying to get out of bed/chair alone, walking around, or on the floor, press the call light immediately to notify a staff member.
 Try to encourage the patient to wait for help.